astalker/caledonian-stamps/index.md

 Brian Dow and John Brown - Peebleshire and Selkirkshire Post Offices and Poastmarks 1771 - 2019

-Full details and othe deatil of events and news about the hobby of stamp collecting in Scotalnad can be found on the [ASPS Web Site](https://www.scottishphilately.co.uk).**
+Full details and other detail of events and news about the hobby of stamp collecting in Scotalnad can be found on the [ASPS Web Site](https://www.scottishphilately.co.uk).

 ## 2022 - 2023